 clear documentation of any material changes

 Failure to timely renew the FDD can halt franchise sales and can expose a franchisor to regulatory penalties and legal risks.
+Franchises cannot be sold in any state with an expired FDD.

 The renewal process typically includes: